Wahzammo/Astral-Drafter/README.md

 2. Two terminal windows will open for the servers, and the GUI will launch in your browser.
 3. In the GUI, paste your context, outline, and character sheets into the text boxes on the left.
 4. Specify an absolute file path for the output (e.g., `D:\Novels\scene_03.txt`).
-5. Click **"Start Scene"** to generate the first draft.
+5. Click **"Generate Prose"** to generate the first draft.
 6. Once generated, use the chat input at the bottom to provide editing instructions.
-Each new generation will overwrite the file.
+7. Click **"Save to File"**, each new press will overwrite the file.
-7. When finished, click the red **Shutdown** button in the GUI to close both server windows cleanly.
+7. When finished, click the red **Power** button in the GUI to close both server windows cleanly.

 ## 🙏 Acknowledgements